bruna-genz/space-burna/README.md

 - **Game Over**

 This scene appears when the player collides with an enemy or if the health got to 0.
 It displays the score for that game and allows the player to enter their name and submit the score.
-It also allows to replay.
+It also allows them to replay.

 <img src='./assets/scene-shots/game-over-scene.png' width='300'>

 - **Score board**

-This scene display the name and score of the 15 player who had the highest score on the game.
-Of course you will want to be the first one in that list!
+This scene displays the name and score of the 15 players who had the highest score on the game.
+Of course, you will want to be the first one on that list!
 It also allows the player to play again.

 <img src='./assets/scene-shots/score-scene.png' width='300'>